Search-on-Graph: Iterative Informed Navigation for Large Language Model Reasoning on Knowledge Graphs: Methodology

 This property-only view allows the LLM to first survey available relation types without context overflow.
 The LLM then makes a targeted second call using the \texttt{properties} parameter to retrieve only relevant relations.
 This transforms high-degree node navigation from an intractable problem into two manageable steps: property discovery followed by selective retrieval.

-Even with filtering, results may exceed practical limits.
-Algorithm~\ref{alg:search} shows that when filtered results exceed $p$ triples ($|R|>p$), we truncate to the first $p$ results to ensure the response fits within context limits.
+Even with property filtering, results may exceed practical limits.
+Algorithm~\ref{alg:search} addresses this by truncating to the first $p$ triples when $|R|>p$, ensuring the response fits within context limits.
+We set $p=1000$ in our experiments, which is large enough to include the relevant entities and relations in most cases.